alinenink/myrecipes/README.md

 # My Recipes Project

-Welcome to **My Recipes**, a full-stack web application designed to offer a complete and engaging experience for managing recipes, user profiles, and achievements.
-This project demonstrates advanced frontend development using Angular and a robust backend built with Node.js.
+Welcome to **My Recipes**, a full-stack web application designed to provide a complete and engaging experience for managing recipes, user profiles, and achievements.
+This project demonstrates advanced front-end development using Angular and a robust backend built with Node.js.

 ---